GlobalProtect Certificate Best Practices

 • For simplified deployment of client certificates, configure the portal to deploy the client certificate to the apps upon successful login using either of the following methods:

-client certificate by uploading the certificate to the portal, and then selecting it in a portal agent configuration.
+• Use a single client certificate across all GlobalProtect apps that receive the same configuration.
+Assign the Local client certificate by uploading the certificate to the portal, and then selecting it in a portal agent configuration.

-) to enable the GlobalProtect portal to deploy unique client certificates to your GlobalProtect apps.
+• Use simple certificate enrollment protocol (SCEP) to enable the GlobalProtect portal to deploy unique client certificates to your GlobalProtect apps.
 Enable this by configuring a SCEP profile, and then selecting that profile in a portal agent configuration.

 • Use one of the following digest algorithms when you generate client certificates for GlobalProtect endpoints: sha1, sha256, sha384, or sha512.